Home and Garden in Persian

 DIY Persian Garden Ideas

-- Use symmetrical designs to divide your garden.
+- Use symmetrical layouts.

 - Plant Roses (گل رز), Pomegranates (انار), and Cypress trees (سرو).

-- Install a small water feature or fountain.
+- Add a small water feature.

-Learn Farsi with Danaa School!
+Learn Farsi with Danaa School

 FAQs